Executive Summary Kāʻanapali Beach Restoration Project

 Kāʻanapali Beach Restoration Project: Executive Summary

 Kāʻanapali Beach has been negatively impacted by chronic erosion and extreme seasonal erosion over the previous four decades.
-Sand loss is expected to continue and even accelerate with sea level rise.
-As an adaptation measure, the beach may be maintained with either sand restoration, or managed retreat, or both.
-Managed retreat is a multidecadal process.
-In the meantime, the beach can be maintained through sand nourishment utilizing best practices to ensure protection of the nearshore marine environment.
+The rate and severity of damage has accelerated likely due to sea level rise and recent record high water levels.
+Sand loss from the natural beach systems, or littoral cells, is expected to continue and likely accelerate with sea-level rise.
+The beach may be conserved with sand nourishment or managed retreat or a combination of approaches, but managed retreat is a long-term action that does not address chronic beach loss happing now.
+Managed retreat is a multidecadal process, requiring years of planning, funding, and implementation.
+As a synergistic mid-term step in a much longer adaptation process, the beach can be restored through sand nourishment utilizing sound engineering design and best practices to ensure protection of the nearshore marine environment.

 The Kāʻanapali Littoral Cell, between Hanakaʻōʻō Point and Puʻu Kekaʻa, experiences significant seasonal erosion with alternating predominant wave directions in summer and winter.
-Berm enhancement, or raising the elevation of the beach berm, would create a new reservoir of sand along the backshore to augment the current sediment system with additional volume and help offset temporary beach loss during the natural seasonal erosion cycles.
+Berm enhancement, or raising the elevation of the beach berm, would create a new reservoir of sand along the backshore (the upper, usually dry area of the beach) to augment the current sediment system with additional volume.
+This additional volume of highly compatible sand will help offset temporary beach loss during the natural seasonal erosion cycles.
 Sand placed at the north end of the beach would be seasonally eroded during the winter months, while sand placed at the south end of the littoral cell, at Hanakaʻōʻō Point, would be released during summer months.
 Both berm enhancement areas would provide a buffer during extreme erosion events by increasing total beach sand volume within the broader littoral cell.
-The proposed project would use approximately 25,000 cubic yards of sand to raise the beach berm elevation by 3.5 feet within the Kāʻanapali Littoral Cell (Figure 2).
+This part of the proposed project would use approximately 25,000 cubic yards of sand to raise the beach berm elevation by 3.5 feet along most of the Kāʻanapali Littoral Cell (Figure 2).
 The berm enhancement area would extend from the vegetation in the backshore to the berm crest, at the mauka edge of the beach face.

-During construction, which is expected to last approximately two months, sand recovery, transfer, and placement activities are expected to take place at least 12 hours per day, seven days per week.
+Beach restoration is expected to last approximately two months, including sand recovery, transfer, and placement activities, which are expected to take place at least 12 hours per day, seven days per week.
 The goal is to complete the project in the most efficient manner possible, thereby limiting the inconvenience to the general public and construction related impacts to the environment.
 The work is projected to take place during October, November, and part of December, minimizing overlap, as much as possible, with southern summer swell and northern winter swell environments.